opsspb/yt-transcriber/README.md

    - create a temporary workspace and virtual environment under `.yt_diarizer_work_*`,
    - install pinned versions of WhisperX, PyTorch CPU wheels, pyannote, and `yt-dlp` inside the venv,
    - download best-quality audio via `yt-dlp` (falling back to your cookies or browser cookies if needed),
  - transcribe with WhisperX using the `large-v3` model and pyannote diarization on CPU,
   - print progress and debug messages to the terminal.

 The temporary workspace is deleted automatically after the run.
 If the process is interrupted, you can safely delete any leftover `.yt_diarizer_work_*` directories.

+### Language and diarization hints

+You can bias transcription and diarization when calling the CLI or module entrypoint:

+- `--language`: language hint passed to Whisper/WhisperX (e.g., `ru`, `en`).
+- `--initial-prompt`: text prepended for Whisper decoding to steer terminology or spelling.
+- `--min-speakers` / `--max-speakers`: bounds for diarization speaker clustering in WhisperX.

+These flags are also available as environment variables (`YT_DIARIZER_LANGUAGE`, `YT_DIARIZER_INITIAL_PROMPT`, `YT_DIARIZER_MIN_SPEAKERS`, `YT_DIARIZER_MAX_SPEAKERS`) and are honored by both the default WhisperX path and the Apple Silicon `--mps-convert` shortcut.

 ## Outputs